chrplr/PCBS/README.md

 ## Simple reaction times

-* Write a script that presents a series of trials in which a dot or a cross is presented at the center of the screen and the participant must click on the mouse as quickly as possible.
+1. Write a script that presents a series of trials in which a dot or a cross is presented at the center of the screen and the participant must click on the mouse as quickly as possible.
 The reaction times must be recorded in a file for further analyses.

+    - Here is a solution using pygame : `experiments/reaction-times/simple-detection-visual-pygame.py`. run it. check reaction_times.csv.

+    - Here is a solution using expyriment: `experiments/reaction-times/simple-detection-visual-expyriment.py`. run it. check the results file in the folder `data`.
+Launch ipython in the `data` folder and type.

+    import pandas as pd
+    d = pd.read_csv('simple-detection... .xpd', comment='#')
+    d.RT.mean()
+    d.RT.std()
+    d.RT[1:].mean()

+    import matplotlib.pyplot as plt
+    plt.hist(d.RT)

+2. Modify `simple-detection-visual-expyriment.py` to play a short sound (`click.wav`) in lieu of displaying a cross.
+Thus you have a simple detection audio experiement.

+3. Modify the script to have 3 blocks of trials (check expyrimùent_template to see how to handle blocks): one in which the target is visual, one in which it is audio, and one in which it is randomly visual or auditory.
+Are we slowed down in the latter condition?

 ## Stroop Effect